CodeCaster28/ManorFGDParser/FGDManager/bin/Debug/output/trigger_changelevel/entity.md

 <hr>
 <div class="entityflags">
 <ul>
-<li class="imagepadding" markdown="1"><b>1</b> : <span style="color:#9fc5e8;">No Intermission</span> : Unknown purpose.</li>
+<li class="imagepadding" markdown="1"><b>1</b> : <span style="color:#9fc5e8;">No Intermission</span> : Obsolete leftover from Quake.</li>
 <li class="imagepadding" markdown="1"><b>2</b> : <span style="color:#9fc5e8;">USE Only</span> : Cause trigger_changelevel to work like point entity, which means it need to be triggered to perform map change.</li>
 <li class="imagepadding" markdown="1"><b>4</b> : <span style="color:#9fc5e8;">No CVAR override</span> : Do not override CVARs of destination map.</li>
 </ul>
 </div>
-<div class="notices blue" markdown="1">Trigger_changelevel supports to have a master (even if it is not listed in object properties).
-You can set it by adding "targetname" key with SmartEdit mode disabled.</div>
+<div class="notices blue" markdown="1">Trigger_changelevel supports "master" key (even if it is not listed in object properties).
+You can set it by adding "master" key with SmartEdit mode disabled, using the targetname of a given [multisource](../multisource) entity as the key's value.</div>
-<div class="notices blue" markdown="1">Using the map cfg CVar nomaptrans followed by a map name will disable any trigger_changelevel entities with a matching map value, becoming solid walls that will block players.</div>
+<div class="notices blue" markdown="1">Using the map cfg CVar "nomaptrans" followed by a map name will disable any trigger_changelevel entities with a matching map value, becoming solid walls that will block players.</div>
 <div class="notices red" markdown="1">Percentage of players needed feature only counts players currently touching the trigger_changelevel, i.e. players that have touched and no longer touching will not be counted.</div>